UKHomeOffice/mma-docker-java8-mvn/README.md

 # mma-docker-java8-mvn
-base docker image with java8 and maven
+base docker image with Java 8 and maven

 Docker image with java8 and maven.
 Not intended to use as a base for java projects, just for building.